catalyzeio/paas-guides/php-mysql/README.md

 'log' => 'daily',
 ```

-You just need to change the value from `daily` to `syslog` and you should be all set.
+You need to change the value from `daily` to `syslog` and you should be all set.
 Below is an example on how to send information to logging within your Laravel application.

 ### Example